David Kolb’s Learning Styles & Experiential Learning Cycle

 Knowing one’s learning style makes it easier for the correct method to be applied.
 Although, as stated before, everyone has their own learning preferences, everyone needs a stimulus or they respond to all four learning styles to varying degrees.
 The major idea is to find the method that fits best as per one’s preference.
-Teachers are recommended to apply this theory to develop appropriate teaching material and to engage students to systematically go through each stage of the learning cycle.
+Assessors are recommended to apply this theory to develop appropriate formative and summative assessment methods that engage learners to systematically go through each stage of the learning cycle.
 Similarly, each stage of assessment is important when you assess apprentices or learners in your own special area as a lead assessor.
 It is important to highlight each point of appreciation as well as of improvement.

 Generally, teachers are able to identify learning styles by observing their students in the classroom.
 Students begin to show their preference for particular styles through presentations, discussions, and collaborative activities.
 Some sources claim, when delivering courses online, it is important for the assessor to engage with the students throughout the entire learning cycle in order to reveal their preferences.
 Collaborative activities help learners become adaptive, responsive and well-rounded.
 You must have a wide range of activities planned throughout the session for students to engage.

 In conclusion, all the learning styles mentioned above may or may not apply to your learners.
 It completely depends on how your learner prefers to seek knowledge and what suits them best.
 These are a set of general learning styles that are commonly found in learners.
 The lead assessor course can aid in understanding your learners / apprentices preferences and ways to assess their work practices